VIAME/VIAME/README.md

 Pre-Built Binaries
 ------------------

-For a full installation and quick-start guide, [see here](https://data.kitware.com/api/v1/item/5d0ac988676794a06e5169b2/download).
-In summary, install Anaconda, extract the binaries and place them in a directory of your choosing, for example C:\Program Files\VIAME on Windows or /opt/noaa/viame on Linux.
+For a full installation see the quick-start guide, above, but in summary, install Anaconda, extract the binaries and place them in a directory of your choosing, for example C:\Program Files\VIAME on Windows or /opt/noaa/viame on Linux.
 Next, set the PYTHON_INSTALL_DIR at the top of the setup_viame.sh (Linux) or setup_viame.bat (Windows) script in the root install folder to point to the location of your installed Anaconda distribution.
 Lastly, run through some of the examples